sjbrown/misc_work/deckahedron/mod_deckahedron_world.md

 Some magical effects persist only if you continue to flow magical energy into the item.
 These items are identified by the ONGOING tag.
-While you are flowing energy into such an item, you may not regain Stamina points or recover from Harm while using the Rest or Seek Help moves.
+While you are flowing energy into such an item, you may not regain Stamina points while using the Rest or Seek Help moves.

 # More Moves - Using Magic Items